decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 ## Examples

-The examples are designed to enable you to test portions of the protocol flow with your own implementations.
+The examples which follow are non-normative.

+Each example is consistent with the other examples in the section, but will not match any externally run system and should not be considered as supported or endorsed identity.

 ### Identities

 The Private Key JWK and DID (long-form `did:ion`) of the Verifier, Wallet (Holder) and Credential Issuer are included below to generate/verify signatures.

-These identities have been generated only as examples - they are not anchored and do not contain a Linked Domain.
+These identities have been generated only as examples - they are not endorsed or anchored and do not contain a Linked Domain.

 #### Verifier